By Dr. Heather Stein -

 Rainforests exist outside the tropics.
 Indeed, much of the Northwestern coast of North America is temperate rainforest -- California's Giant Redwoods are an iconic example of the large, coniferous trees that dominate these small pockets of heavy rainfall in cooler, coastal landscapes across the world.

-Image by: stillfxLiquid error: Could not find asset snippets/relatedblogs.liquid
+Image by: stillfxLiquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid